Kim Hess has completed a seven-part dream that has taken years to unfold.

 On to the next

-As Hess nears accomplishing a goal that has consumed her, she said she feels “a mixed bag of emotions,” from relief to pride to sadness.
+After finishing a goal that has consumed her, Hess felt “a mixed bag of emotions,” from relief to pride to sadness.

 What’s next is “the million-dollar question,” she added.
 She’d like to complete the “Explorers Grand Slam,” which adds traversing the North Pole and South Pole to climbing the Seven Summits.
 That will require a break for fundraising.